State Diagram

 State diagrams visualize the states an entity can be in and the transitions between those states.
 They are invaluable for modeling workflows, user interfaces, protocol behavior, and any system with distinct operational modes.

-Section titled “What You Get”Mermaid Studio provides solid support for state diagrams:
+Section titled “IDE Support”Mermaid Studio provides comprehensive support for state diagrams:

 - Syntax highlighting for states, transitions, and labels